mdcutone/psychxr/docs/installing.rst

     :align: center

 Now create a folder somewhere accessible on your PC.
-For this example, we'll create a folder on our desktop called `PsychXRBuild`.
+For this example, we'll create a folder on our desktop called `PsychXRBuild` (the full path being ``C:\Users\matth\Desktop\PsychXRBuild`` for this example).
 Download the `Oculus SDK for Windows
 <https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/>`_
+(version v23.0 is required) and extract the contents of the zip file to a folder inside the `PsychXRBuild` called `OculusSDK`.

+.. note:: Due to licensing restrictions the Oculus Rift PC SDK cannot be shipped
+          with *PsychXR*.

-(version v23.0 is required) and extract the zip file to the `PsychXRBuild` folder we just created.
-You also need a copy of the latest source distribution package for *PsychXR* which can be downloaded from the `releases <https://github.com/mdcutone/psychxr/releases>`_ page.
-Place that too into the `PsychXRBuild` folder.
-When you open the folder in "Explorer" it should look something like what's shown below.
+Finally get a copy of the latest source distribution package for *PsychXR* which can be downloaded from the `releases
+<https://github.com/mdcutone/psychxr/releases>`_ page.
+Place that too into the
+`PsychXRBuild` folder.
+When you open the `PsychXRBuild` folder in Explorer it should look something like what's shown below.

 .. image:: ./_static/psychxr_build_windows4.PNG
     :alt: Feature "Desktop development with C++" selected in the Visual Studio